Last updated on: 2023-06-02 13:22:55.

 Backing up Tenants

-Backup all tenants using a UCS archive or other mechanism so that they can be restored after the system controller and chassis partitions are restored.
-Another alternative to UCS backup/restore of tenants is using Declarative Onboarding and AS3.
+Back up all tenants using a UCS archive or other mechanism so that they can be restored after the F5OS layer has been restored.
+Another alternative to UCS backup/restore of tenants, is using Declarative Onboarding and AS3.
 If tenants are configured using DO and AS3 initially, and the declarations are saved, they can be replayed to restore a tenant.
 BIG-IQ could be used for this purpose as AS3 and DO declarations can be sent through BIG-IQ.

 Resetting the System (Not for Production)